The Most Common Roof Pitch to Use for Houses

 Best Roof Pitch for Snow

 When you live in an area where heavy snow often happens, your house must be completed by a roof that can endure the snow.
-It means that the roof must be built in a certain type of pitch and a certain angle.
+This means the roof must be built at a certain pitch and angle.

 Best Roof Pitch for Snow